 Three strikes and I’m out

-It is another blow to boxing’s biggest fight, to regain any ground among American sports.
-Andy Ruiz Jr. became a cultural sensation in the U.S., but his opportunity to shine in an attempt to defend his multiple titles against British superstar Joshua is defeated by a distant time zone, and by a financial windfall promoter Hearn couldn’t turn down no matter how immoral.
+It is another blow to boxing’s opportunity to regain any ground among American sports.
+Andy Ruiz Jr. became a cultural sensation in the U.S., but his chance to shine in an attempt to defend his multiple titles against British superstar Joshua is defeated by a distant time zone, and by a financial windfall promoter Hearn couldn’t turn down no matter how immoral.

-On the positive side, only a fight the magnitude of this rematch could lure many American boxing writers and fans to blow off all the negative issues to give the actual bout its due.
-To do it, we put aside our distaste and bypass the realities.
+On the positive side, only a fight the magnitude of this rematch could lure American boxing writers and fans to blow off all the negative issues to give the actual bout its due.
+It takes putting aside our distaste and bypassing the realities.

 Saudi Arabia has one of the worst human rights records on Earth.
 Its royal family is held responsible for the murder of Washington Post journalist Jamal Khashoggi, for which no one has been held to account.
 It imposes severe restrictions on women who have few human rights.
 It punishes objectors with imprisonment and execution.
 Ditto for its LGBTQ citizens.

-But by throwing lavish parties by luring Formula 1 auto racing, professional tennis, golf tournaments, and now boxing with petrodollars, everyone can rock the Casbah without a care.
+But by throwing lavish parties and luring Formula 1 auto racing, professional tennis, golf tournaments, and boxing with petrodollars, everyone can rock the Casbah without a care.